text-machine-lab/blog/_drafts/generative_models.md

 Instead of modeling the probability of any discrete value $$P(x)$$, what if we could instead represent the continuous probability distribution of a real value $$p(x)$$? (lowercase letters for continuous distributions).
 Then, we could minimize the same KL-divergence measure above between our $$q(x)$$ and $$p(x)$$ to recover $$q(x)=p(x)$$.
 Once we learn the distribution, we should also be able to sample from it to produce new data!

 The problem: how do we represent the probability distribution $$q(x)$$ for an infinite number of values?
 Here we introduce the normalizing flow {% cite dinh2016density %}, which satisfies this question by producing $$q(x)$$ through a series of transformations on a known continuous distribution.
-Put simply, we start from say a (multivariate) gaussian distribution, and manipulate it step by step through multiple invertible neural network layers into the distribution of celebrities faces or whatever else we desire to generate.
+Put simply, we bend a distribution we know into the distribution we desire!
+We start from say a (multivariate) gaussian distribution, and manipulate it step by step through multiple invertible neural network layers into the distribution of celebrities faces or whatever else we wish to generate.
 The magic of flows stems from the change of variables formula, which can be used to express one probability distribution in terms of another through a transformation:

 $$p(x)=p(z) \bigg\rvert \det (\dfrac{\partial g(z)}{\partial z}) \bigg\rvert^{-1} $$